Yurei04/Yurei04/README.md

 - 👋 Hi, I’m @Yurei_yuri
 - 👀 I’m interested in creating games, coding, and art
-- 🌱 I’m currently learning JavaScript Frameworks
+- 🌱 I’m currently learning machine learning and artificial intelligence
 - 📫 How to reach me jamesavila540@gmail.com
-- Randomly doing things I find Interesting
+- currently liking at joining hackathons

 <!---
 Yurei04/Yurei04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.